Set Up a Pay As You Go Business Model

 Step 2 | Add Pricing Plans

-A Freemium model always includes an automatically-added free plan.
-You can add multiple paid plans each offering their own set of features and benefits.
+A pay as you go model lets you add multiple plans, each offering their own set of features and benefits.

-1. Go to Pricing in your app’s dashboard.
+1. Go to the Pricing page in your app's dashboard.

 3. Go to Pricing Plans and click Add Plan.